badlydrawnrob/data-playground/mocking/fruits/README.md

 Just keep an eye on how fast these are changing and what impact it has on your maintenance.

+## User experience

+> See the "Van Man Problem" for API architecture and design.

+1. `Delete` operations should always prompt the user to confirm.
+2. Handle errors correctly.
+Don't leak sensitive information.
+3. Authenticate all routes that require authentication, or are "risky".
+    - Make sure it's the correct user that is allowed to edit their posts.
+4. What data should be public?
+What data should be private?

 ## Security

 > You're not Facebook.
 Or Google.
 Only build what you need.